ABOUT THE COURSE

 The use of patients’ own drugs (PODs) is widespread within healthcare organisations in the UK.
 It has been shown to have a beneficial effect on medicines wastage and drug expenditure and also, facilitates the transfer of patients between care settings.

-Module 1 develops the skills and competency of Pharmacy Technicians determining the suitability of PODs for use.
+Module 1 develops the skills and competency of Pharmacy Technicians and Pharmacy Assistants determining the suitability of PODs for use.

 Module 2 focuses on developing skills and competency to order medicines, and identify and resolve risks associated with the supply of medicines.
 It therefore covers skills such as the ability to recognise inappropriate use of medicines and missed doses, and also covers effective waste management through correct storage conditions.